 Effect of alternating rhythm

-Like regular rhythm, it’s dependable and expected, but the alternation makes it a little more lively and interesting than the single repeated element of regular rhythm.
+Like regular rhythm, alternating rhythm is dependable and expected, but the alternation makes it a little more lively and interesting than the single element repetition of regular rhythm.

 The background of repeated shapes of the lobster pot frames add random rhythm and contrast with the regular rhythm of the wire mesh of the sides.

 When similar visual elements appear scattered in an image there’s still rhythm, because our eyes wander from one similar element to another, but it’s a random arrangement.